 Swaffham – Saturday appointments are available from 08:00 – 13:00

 Where do I need to go?

-Kings Lynn - Three duty surgeries are now offering improved access appointments on a rotation basis, our receptionist will advise which practice to attend for the time of your appointment, but the three practices are:
+Duty surgeries are now offering improved access appointments on a rotation basis, our receptionist will advise which practice to attend for the time of your appointment.

-Litcham Health Centre, Manor Drive, Kings Lynn, PE32 2NW
+• Litcham Health Centre, Manor Drove, Kings Lynn, PE32 2NW

 What conditions can be treated?

 The hubs are designed to treat patients with acute minor ailments who require a face-to-face clinical assessment in order to be treated appropriately.

 Appointments are available with a GP, Nurse or HCA.

 Choosing Appropriate Care – Made Simple